 Office of the Board of Regents

-The Office of the Board of Regents provides support to the regents and consists of nine members serving staggered six-year terms, one elected from each of Colorado's seven congressional districts and two from the state at-large.
+The Office of the Board of Regents provides support to the Regents, which consists of nine members serving staggered six-year terms, one elected from each of Colorado's seven congressional districts and two from the state at-large.
 The board is charged constitutionally with the general supervision of the university and the exclusive control and direction of all funds of and appropriations to the university, unless otherwise provided by law.

-In addition to the Office of the Board of Regents, the University of Colorado's system administration consists of 19 units that serve the entire CU system.
-These units, which provide critical support services to CU's campuses in Aurora, Boulder, Colorado Springs, Denver and Office of the President in Denver, include:
+In addition to the Office of the Board of Regents, the University of Colorado's system administration is composed of 19 units that serve the entire CU system.
+These units, which provide critical support services to CU's campuses in Aurora, Boulder, Colorado Springs and Denver, as well as the Office of the President in Denver, include:

 Office of the President

-The Office of Academic Affairs performs universitywide leadership and coordination of CU’s academic and research programs.
+The Office of Academic Affairs performs university-wide leadership and coordination of CU’s academic and research programs.
 In collaboration with campus executives, the office coordinates the development and review of academic programs for board and state agency approval and serves as liaison to faculty governance groups.
 The office also oversees the Coleman Institute for Cognitive Disabilities whose mission is to catalyze and integrate advances in science, engineering and technology to promote the quality of life and independent living of people with cognitive disabilities.